sinch/ios-proximity-tutorial/readme.md

 		}
 ```

 As you can probably see, there's an error relating to the username property not being declared.
-Go ahead and declare it in the @interface of newFriends.m, make it of type NSString and weak/nonatomic.
+Go ahead and declare it in the @interface of newFriends.m, and make it of type NSString and weak/nonatomic.
 This property will be used throughout the software so it's best to have it globally accessible.

 We’ve made some good progress, but currently there’s no way to present the browserViewController.
 We’ve included a + bar button in the template file and connected an action to it.
 In the method, simply include this code to present the browserViewController when the button is triggered.